terser/html-minifier-terser/README.md

 Output of resulting markup (e.g. `<p>foo</p>`)

-HTMLMinifier can't know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
-As a result, it can't create a partial/malformed tree at the time of the output.
+HTMLMinifier can’t know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
+As a result, it can’t create a partial/malformed tree at the time of the output.

 ## Running benchmarks